 Fafsa stands for Free Application for Federal Student Aid.
 The FAFSA is use by aid providers to determine the amount of the student’s Expected Family Contribution (EFC).
 This is the amount that is expected of the students family to contribute toward the student’s college education, for different careers including social work that students pass with the help of resources from sites as socialworkexam.com.
 This contribution expectation will vary from student to student because it is based on individual specific financial situations.

 The FAFSA is often 100+ questions long and can cover various areas; the student’s family situation, the student’s educational background, the student’s educational plans, the student’s finances, the student’s families finances.
 The form can be daunting and make a student and their family put off filing the FAFSA.
 Many times putting off filing can result in a student missing out on aid available at that time.
 So, do not fear the FAFSA!
+Take a look at this CFO Accounts & Services – PSG Xero Grant website where you can contact professionals to assist you.

 A few things to put you at ease: